 Minimizes Pressure Ulcers

-This tells you the percentage of residents that have had a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are routinely caused by patients staying in one position for too long.
-Better nursing protocols reduces the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percentage of patients that sustained a pressure ulcer.
+Pressure ulcers are considered to be a measure of the quality of nursing care at a nursing home.
+Pressure ulcers, which are also called bed sores, are routinely the result of residents staying in one position for too long.

 Minimizes Serious Falls